 - The Ignore opt-in feature does not work in Test mode.
-So, if you would like to test programs starting with the Form, Abandoned shopping cart or External event transactional entry points, then you can send campaigns only to contacts whose opt-in status is
+So, if you would like to test programs starting with the Form or External event transactional entry points, then you can send campaigns only to contacts whose opt-in status is

 Which programs cannot be tested